stavrostheocharis/easy_explain/README.md

 Unlock the "why" behind your AI models' decisions with `easy-explain`, a Python package designed to democratize access to advanced XAI algorithms.
 By integrating state-of-the-art explanation techniques with minimal code, we make AI transparency accessible to developers and researchers alike.

 > [!IMPORTANT]
-> The new version of `easy-explain` has breaking changes.
+> The new versions of `easy-explain` after 0.4.3 have breaking changes.
 We have changed the logic of different imports to support more models like YoloV8.
 Have a look at the provided [examples](https://github.com/stavrostheocharis/easy_explain/tree/main/examples).

 ## Requirements